19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Penalties under this Subdivision

 70\.
-Any designated clearing house which contravenes section 59(1), 60, 61(1), 62(2) or (3), 63(2), 64(2), 65, 66, 67 or 68(1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $200,000 and, in the case of a continuing offence, to a further fine not exceeding $20,000 for every day or part thereof during which the offence continues after conviction.
+Any designated clearing house which contravenes section 59(1), 60, 61(1), 62(2) or (4), 63(2), 64(2), 65, 66, 67 or 68(1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $200,000 and, in the case of a continuing offence, to a further fine not exceeding $20,000 for every day or part thereof during which the offence continues after conviction.

+[2/2009 wef 29/07/2009]

 [1/2005]